dsgnr/create-php-host/README.md

+# Script to create a new PHP pool
 This is a bash script to create a new user, vhost and PHP pool.
 This has been designed to work with PHP7.0-fpm with Nginx on an Ubuntu 16 box for sites using WordPress.
 It can be made to work with other versions of PHP if you know the PHP path.
 It may work with other boxes but I haven't tested yet.

+# Prerequisites

+* Nginx
+* PHP7.0-FPM

+# Instructions

 Simply upload this to your server, CD into the directory and run: